Written by Tomas Meskauskas on (updated)

 In the uninstall programs window, look for "Wajam", select this entry and click "Uninstall" or "Remove".

 After uninstalling Wajam scan your computer for any left unwanted components or possible malware infections.
-Recommended anti-spyware software.
+Recommended malware removal software.

 Remove Wajam adware from Internet browsers: